François Sureau

+François Maurice Christophe Sureau (/fr/; born 19 September 1957) is a French writer, lawyer and technocrat.
+In 2020, he was elected to the Académie Française.

+Biography

+Sureau was born in the 14th arrondissement of Paris.
+His father was Claude Sureau (19272020), a former president of the National Academy of Medicine.

-François Sureau (/fr/; born 19 September 1957) is a French writer, lawyer and technocrat.
-He was born in the 14th arrondissement of Paris and educated at the École nationale d'administration (ENA).
-He is a co-founder and co-director of the French Review of Economics.
+He studied at Sciences Po and the École nationale d'administration (ENA), before joining the Conseil d'État as an auditeur.
+He is a co-founder and co-director of the French Review of Economics (Revue française d'économie).
 He is also the founding president of the Association Pierre Claver which assists refugees and displaced persons who have arrived in France.
-He is also a member of the editorial board of the journal Commentary.
+He is also a member of the editorial board of the journal Commentaire.

+On 15 October 2020, he was elected a member of the Académie Française (seat 24).

+Awards

 Sureau has won a number of prizes for his literary works.
-These include La Corruption du siècle, winner of the Prix Colette in 1988; L'Infortune, winner of the Grand Prix du roman de l'Académie française in 1990; Le Sphinx de Darwin, winner of the Prix Goncourt de la Nouvelle in 1997; and Les Alexandrins which won the Prix Méditerranée in 2003.
+These include La Corruption du siècle, winner of the Prix Colette and Prix Paul Flat in 1989; L'Infortune, winner of the Grand Prix du roman de l'Académie française in 1990; Le Sphinx de Darwin, winner of the Prix Goncourt de la Nouvelle in 1997; Les Alexandrins which won the Prix Méditerranée in 2003; and Je ne pense plus voyager.
+La mort de Charles de Foucauld, which win the Prix Combourg-Chateaubriand in 2016.

-On 15 October 2020, he was elected as a member of the Académie Française (seat 24).